Puster Valley: Puster Valley

 The Puster Valley is located in the western part of the Periadriatic Seam, which separates the Southern Limestone Alps from the Central Eastern Alps, as well as most of the limestone Alps from the central gneiss and slate peaks of the range's central section.
 East of Sillian, the Puster Valley leaves the Peradriatic Line (which moves into the Gail valley) and turns to the northeast towards Lienz.

 Half of the valley drains to the west to the Adriatic via the Adige river; the other half drains to the east to the Black Sea via the Danube.
 The watershed lies in the shallow valley floor called Toblacher Feld (Conca di Dobbiaco).
 The Rienz river flows westwards through the Puster Valley and the Drau river flows eastwards into East Tyrol.
 The eastern part of the valley on the upper Drava is called Upper Puster Valley.

 The towns in the Puster Valley are located between 750 and 1180 m above sea level.
-The most important of these towns in the western valley are Toblach, Welsberg-Taisten, Olang, and Bruneck; the most important in the eastern valley are Innichen, Sexten, and Sillian.
+The most important of these towns in the western valley are Welsberg-Taisten, Olang, and Bruneck; the most important in the eastern valley are Toblach, Innichen, Sexten, and Sillian.

 The largest tributaries of the Rienz river form the Antholzer Bach, the Ahr, the Pragser Bach, the Gsieser Bach, the Gran Ega, the Pfunderer Bach, and the Lüsenbach.
 The Puster Valley's largest side valley is the Tauferer Ahrntal.
 The Drau's largest eastern tributaries are the Sextner Bach and the Villgraten-Bach.